 How do you know if trade school is a good fit?

 Andrew Swapp, director of Wind Energy Technology at Mesalands Community College, gave us his take on whether what kind of person might be well served by a trade school.

 “Trade schools are not always a good choice!”
 Swapp warned.
 “Some people are destined to be Ivy league, some are so happy with a set schedule and repetitive tasks.
 I would say that a lot of people are a good fit for a trade school though.
 A trade school is where a skill is instilled.
 Working and learning with masters of that skill is where that skill is developed.

 “If a person takes great pride in building, maintaining, or creating, a trade school may be what they need.
 If it is rewarding to look back at the end of a day and see your accomplishments you may be inclined toward a trade.
 If you like to feel like you have earned your paycheck then surely a trade is for you.
 Tradesmen often make more than middle managers and are rarely out of work.”

 But even if you determine that a trade school is the right choice for you, you need to be careful.

 Some trade schools are scams, so be careful.

 As with any investment, when you’re considering a trade school you should do your research to make sure the job field you’re entering is one that’s worth the cost of your education.
 But beyond just being too expensive, some schools are outright trying to scam you.
-Just like you want to do your research before taking out a bad credit loan (or any personal loan), you want to really do your homework before signing up for tens of thousands of dollars in student loans.

 For-profit schools should always warrant extra scrutiny.
 Take for example the case of ITT Tech, a for-profit network of campuses that closed in 2016 after the Department of Education determined that they could not continue enrolling students with federal loans.
 The DoE decision was due to ITT Tech’s aggressive and unethical business practices, which were covered by NPR shortly after the closure.